-What's New in the Pokémon: Expedition[TM] Expansion?
+What's New in the Pokémon-e: AquapolisTM Expansion?
 New "Burn" attack and "Burned" Special Condition: Fire Pokémon get a boost with the new special attack Burn.
 If a Pokémon is Burned, place a "Burn marker" on it to show that it's Burned.
-A Pokémon stays Burned until something removes it (for example, retreating or evolving the Burned Pokémon).
+A Pokémon stays Burned until something removes the burned condition (for example, retreating or evolving the Burned Pokémon).
 As long as it's still Burned, flip a coin after each player's turn.
-If tails, place 2 damage counters on it, Ionoring Weakness and Resistance.
+If tails, place 2 damage counters on it, ignoring Weakness and Resistance.